JuergenGutsch/blog/_source/_posts/2018-02-05-react-chat-part1.md

 ## Project setup

 The initial project setup is easy and [already described in one of the last post]({% post_url react-aspnetcore-project.md %}).
+I'll just do a quick introduction here.

 You can either use visual studio 2017 to create a new project

 ![]({{site.baseurl}}/img/react-aspnetcore/newproject.PNG)